metalinspired/keycap_generator/README.md

 Size of the bottom part of the keycap.

 #### bottom_corner_radius
-Amount of keycap "roundnes" for the bottom part.
+Amount of keycap "roundness" for the bottom part.
 Smaller the value gives more roundness.

 #### wall_thickness